Freshers

 Helpzones

-Our staff will be on hand throughout the day to support with queries, no matter how big or small.
+Our staff will be on hand throughout your first days to support with queries, no matter how big or small.
 You can also head to your nearest reception for help and signposting.

 RECEIVING YOUR TIMETABLE